hidayahhushairi/crimesAnalysisinMalaysiaDashboard-looker-python/README.md

 #### Dashboard's Link : [https://lookerstudio.google.com/embed/reporting/a9388ac6-f512-4801-880f-1f52160418b4/page/page_12345 ](https://lookerstudio.google.com/embed/reporting/a9388ac6-f512-4801-880f-1f52160418b4/page/page_12345)

 ## Introduction
 Crimes are defined as acts carried out by individuals or groups of individuals with malicious intent that result in harm, property loss, or fatalities.
-Based on available data, Malaysia has the 55th-highest number of criminal cases worldwide.
 The components of the crime index are the result of social welfare, law enforcement, and economic stability.
 This dashboard was created with the intention of raising public awareness of Malaysia's crime index, which has increased tremendously among society, and enhancing strategies for policymakers.

 ## Methodology
 - Data Source : The Department of Statistics Malaysia's OpenDOSM open data source platform contributed the dataset used in this study.
 The Royal Malaysian Police's (RMP) administrative records serve as its foundation.
 The crimes listed are real offenses for which a conviction has actually been obtained.
 Dissagerated analysis on crime rate have been marginalised comperhensively by state, district, and type and category - property and violent crimes.
 - Technology : Looker Studio, Python, Google Sheet
-- Technique : Data Cleaning > Pivot tables > Data XXX > Dashboard Visualization
-- Type of Analysis : Descriptive and Predictive Analysis
+- Technique : Descriptive and Predictive Analysis

 ## Findings